 OPINION: Finding opportunity in a post-ceasefire crisis

-The meeting comes amid tensions between the ISSG co-chairs following the convoy attack.
+The meeting comes amid tensions between ISSG co-chairs, John Kerry, the US secretary of state, and the Russian Foreign Minister Sergey Lavrov, following the convoy attack.

 Despite the differences between Kerry and Lavrov, both agree that the US-Russian effort is the only way available to impose a ceasefire.